Ski tour della Grande Guerra | © Nicolo Miana - Archivio Immagini ApT Val di Fassa

 Closed

-7/8 hours long, it covers the skiing resorts of Civetta, Cortina (Lagazuoi, 5 Torri, Giau Pass), Alta Badia and Arabba, and it can be done clockwise (blue arrows) or counterclockwise (red arrows) in one day, starting within 8.30 a.m.
-It’s recommended for expert skiers and snowboarders only.
-From Val di Fassa, the access points are Fedaia Pass or Pordoi Pass/Arabba, reachable by car or skiing from Canazei-Col dei Rossi.
+The 7/8-hour tour covers the skiing resorts of Civetta, Cortina, Alta Badia and Arabba.
+It can be tackled in one day by expert skiers and snowboarders, equipped with a Dolomiti Superski ski pass, starting within 8.30 a.m.
+From Val di Fassa, the access points are Fedaia Pass or Pordoi Pass/Arabba, reachable by car or skiing from Canazei.

-Both directions include the ascent by cable car from Falzarego Pass to Lagazuoi, at 2,752 m of altitude.
+Both directions - clockwise or anti-clockwise - include the ascent by cable car from Falzarego Pass to Lagazuoi at 2,752 m of altitude.
 During the ascent, you can catch sight of the Italian mine tunnel’s embrasures and of Tre Sassi Fort at Valparola Pass.
 On the ridge of Piccolo Lagazuoi, you’ll find the Austrian stationing Feldwache 4, the only one in the front line reachable on ski and that can be visited during winter as well.

-First World War ski route clockwise (red): length 80 km; skiing about 40 km.
-The 8.5 km red slope descends from Lagazuoi’s summit to Armentarola, in Alta Badia.
-From Capanna Alpina hut, you get pulled by horses for 1.5 km up to Ponte Sarè, then proceed towards Piz Sorega.
+First World War ski route clockwise (red): 80 km of which 40 km on ski; ski bus sections 29 km.
+Top slope: the 8.5 km red slope from the summit of Lagazuoi down to Armentarola in Alta Badia.
+From Capanna Alpina hut you get pulled by horses for 1.5 km up to Ponte Sarè and then on to Piz Sorega.
 The Serrai of Sottoguda are closed.

 Ski area Belvedere Col Rodella | © Patricia Ramirez - Archivio Immagini ApT Val di Fassa